🌲 Front Range Plant FinderPlant finder

 Is rosy pussytoes good for the Colorado Front Range?

-Yes. rosy pussytoes is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, rosy pussytoes is a well-suited perennial for Colorado's Front Range.

 How big does rosy pussytoes get?